Kevin-Oudai/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my page

+My name is Kevin Oudai.
 I'm glad you are here.
-I plan to talk about ...
+I will try to give you a brief outline of my skills.